Brooklands: Post-1945

 After the war, the circuit was in poor condition and was sold to Vickers-Armstrongs in 1946 for continued use as an aircraft factory.
 New aircraft types, including the Viking, Valetta, Varsity, Viscount, Vanguard, 1-11 and VC10, were subsequently, designed, manufactured and delivered from there.
+Brooklands Aviation was reactivated in 1947 and on 6 August 1948 it started flying on British European Airways behalf with DH.89 in the South of England and to Channel islands.
+These operations ceased in 1950 and the company also ceased all typical airline operations in 1954.

 In 1951, construction of a new hard runway required a section of the motor circuit's Byfleet Banking to be removed to allow Vickers Valiant V bombers to be flown out to nearby Wisley Airfield, which offered a longer runway and less built-up surroundings than Brooklands.
 That airfield opened as a flight test centre for Vickers in 1944, and was used until 1972, latterly by BAC.

 After considerable expansion, due to increasing commercial success in the 1950s, the Vickers factory achieved its peak size in the early 1960s, in preparation for the VC10 manufacturing programme, and became the headquarters of the new British Aircraft Corporation in 1960.
 Substantial investment in the site at that time saw many new buildings constructed and existing premises modified.
 First, in the mid-1950s, came a new assembly hall for the Vickers Viscount, known as 'B.1', presumably because it consisted of a number of repurposed standard wartime B.1-type hangars (together with some T.2 hangars), and was rebuilt as one long double-bay structure parallel to the runway.